-- Live can't be used as a ReWire slave when Link is active.
-In order to use Live as a ReWire slave, first turn off Link, then re-start Live after the ReWire master program has been opened.
+- Live can't be used as a ReWire Device when Link is active.
+In order to use Live as a ReWire Device, first turn off Link, then re-start Live after the ReWire master program has been opened.

 If at least one other Link-enabled app or instance of Live is connected, the Arrangement Position display will show a moving “progress bar” whenever Live’s transport is not running.
 This bar is a representation of the Live Set’s global launch quantization in relation to that of the other participants in the Link session.
 After you trigger playback, Live will wait until this bar is filled before starting.